-Teachers work carefully in measuring out a proper amount of work for their class and will coordinate with other teachers of a grade level of students in scheduling their major tests and projects.
+Teachers work carefully in measuring out a proper amount of work for their class and will coordinate with other teachers of a section of students in scheduling their major tests and projects.
 Thus, students will have no more than two major tests on the same day.
 It is the responsibility of the student to make up missed homework after any absence, planned or due to illness, in a timely manner.

-If a student is unable to attend school and seeks his or her assignments, he or she should contact a classmate, or primary classroom teacher for information or to coordinate the pickup of assignments and materials.
+If a student is unable to attend school and seeks his or her assignments, he or she should contact a classmate for that information, not the school office.
 It is wise to coordinate with a friend (perhaps one who lives close by) early on in the year so that homework handouts might also be collected for the absent student.
-See Student Absences section for more info.

 An absence on the due date of a major assignment (essay, lab report, project, etc.) or exam may not extend the due date of that assignment.
-The student should expect to submit the work and/or makeup the exam on the day of his/her return.
+The student should expect to submit the work and/or make-up the exam on the day of his/her return.
 Likewise, absences during the preparation time of a major assignment may not extend the due date.
-Please see the faculty course syllabi for specific guidelines regarding make-up work following absences.
+Please see the absence and late work policies on pages 79 and 80 of this handbook.

-The Official School Calendar lists a number of "R and R" weekends.
+The school will schedule a number of "R and R" weekends and communicate these to parents (typically this occurs through the Official School Calendar).
 These are designated as school-wide "no homework" weekends.
 Teachers will not assign homework over these weekends and tests and quizzes will not be administered on the Mondays following.
 It may be the case that a long-term or multi-day project is given well before and due a few days after an "R and R" weekend; students will need to stick to a disciplined work schedule so as to enjoy the well-deserved time off.